relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 > This work actually includes two classifiers.
 The first one is the Quantized Probability classifier.
 The other is a Quantized Filter classifier.
 Both can classify but they tend to be optimized for different use cases.
 I will add additional documenation for the Quantized Filter as it matures but wanted to finish the optimizer and web interface for the Quantized probability engine first.

+### DATA FILES

+- **data/data-sources.txt** - Explains sources for the included data files some data files are not included and will have to be donwloaded from those sources if the usage license was unclear or restrictive.
+- **data/train/gest_train_ratio2.csv** - Input training data used for these tests.
+We need thousands additional training samples feel free to volunteer after your read overview.pdf in this repository.

 ### Why another Classifier